-How Digitization will Help Retailers Get Ready for New Age Retail Selling
+How Digitization Can Help Retailers Get Ready for New Age Selling

 Before we dabble more into the nitty gritty of retail digitization, a peek into its immense potential in revolutionizing a retail store will tell us exactly why it is the future of the retail industry.
 When Amazon decided to have a physical store of its own, it combined computer vision, deep learning, and sensor fusion technology to enable customers walk in, pick-up items, and leave without checking out, delegating the payment task to the Amazon Go app.
 Likewise, when JD.com opened its own high-tech supermarket.
 7Fresh in 2018, it tried to go one up on its rival Alibaba, by introducing smart shopping carts, possibly for the first time in the world.
 These carts follow customers around the store, help them keep their hands-free and help them focus on personal tasks.
 These two examples, in many ways, sum up the definition of retail digitization – a move from product-centric retail model to a customer-centric model wherein customer experience and convenience gets precedence before anything or above everything else.